« Back to course list

 • Offset & other well data

-• Reservoir depletion, change of in-situ stress
+• Change of in-situ stress due to reservoir depletion

 • Thermal aspects, thermo-elasticity